utdata/icj-class/sass/sass-03.md

 Look at your page in the browser to make sure everything is still working.

-- Let's move down to the .main element.
-What elements are first descendants of .main?
+- Let's move down to the .content element.
+What elements are first descendants of .content?
 In `new-styles.scss`, nest these selectors accordingly.
-- Do any of first descendants of .nav or .main have descendants with properties?
+- Do any of first descendants of .nav or .content have descendants with properties?
 In `new-style.scss`, nest li and its properties inside of ul.

 Again, make sure nothing is broken on the page display.

 Let's pause and recollect.
-Do you notice any value that repeats itself over and over again inside of .main?
-If you look closely you will see that `padding-left: 30px` is an attribute of every direct child of .main.
+Do you notice any value that repeats itself over and over again inside of .content?
+If you look closely you will see that `padding-left: 30px` is an attribute of every direct child of .content.

 There's a shorthand CSS selector for applying a property to all direct children, `> * {rule};`.
-Using this, we can set the padding rule to all the children of .main.
+Using this, we can set the padding rule to all the children of .content.

-- Add the `> *` selector inside of `.main` and define the padding-left rule.
+- Add the `> *` selector inside of `.content` and define the padding-left rule.
 - Now that you've done this you can remove `padding-left: 30px;` everywhere else.
 - In some cases, you no longer even need the style rule because the padding was the only rule.